Canada issues last-minute visas allowing pregnant mom to return home from Haiti with her children | CBC News

 Canada issues last-minute visas allowing pregnant mom to return home from Haiti with her children

-She had been told her soon-to-be adopted Haitian children couldn't enter Canada until adoption is final
+Had been told her soon-to-be adopted children couldn't enter Canada until adoption is final

 Immigration Canada issued the visas late Friday night as the family was en route to Seattle, and after spending the night in the U.S., they was able to rebook a connecting flight back to Canada, a spokesperson for the Rural Refugee Rights Network, which has been assisting the family, confirmed.